 Hearings and Mediation Group

 The Hearings and Mediation Group facilitates the resolution of disputes relating to the registration of:

-The International Engagement Department supports IPOS' vision by establishing linkages and relationships with IP stakeholders outside Singapore such as government agencies, institutions, inventors, creators, entrepreneurs, venture capitalists and others involved in the innovation cycle.
-Together with MinLaw and in line with the IP hub master plan, the department also seeks to make Singapore a vibrant marketplace for IP transactions and commercialisation and helps to facilitate and support the growth of the IP services sector as well as to attract foreign IP firms to set up operations in Singapore.
+The International Engagement Department supports IPOS' vision by establishing relationships with IP stakeholders outside Singapore, including government agencies, institutions, inventors, creators, entrepreneurs, venture capitalists and others.
+The Department also seeks to position Singapore as a vibrant marketplace for IP transactions and commercialisation.